haroldwinslow/hw-blog/posts/the_way.md

 Shun negative-sum acts; seek positive-sum acts.
 Honor your origins.
 Steward the land.
 Care for your parents.
 Study the work of your ancestors.
 Do right by your peers.
 Love your spouse.
 Aid the deserving.
 Cultivate your descendants.
 Train the young.
 Improve your estate.

 Rest on the sabbath.
-Eat previously prepared food.
+Eat heartily.
 Bask in warmth.
-Walk, dance, or play games.
-Read pre-selected books.
-Do arts or crafts for your personal enjoyment.
-Do not work for pay, study, spend money, perform household chores, have stressful conversations, or indulge in mindlessness.
+Walk, dance, play, and read.
+Attend to your family and friends.
 —
 A dragon grew in two men’s minds.
 With courage that felt like fear, the first man slew the beast and ate its heart.
 He slept well that night.
 With cowardice that also felt like fear, the second man hid from the dragon.
 He lies awake still.